-Hands-on is the operative concept for this brightly colored Navy Pier anchor.
-Kids tinker with real tools in an open work space, climb through multilevel tunnels and the riggings of a ship, play at being a firefighter, dig for dinosaur fossils, and, if their parents allow it, get soaking wet.
+Hands-on is the operative concept at this brightly colored Navy Pier anchor.
+Kids can tinker with tools, climb through multilevel tunnels and ship riggings, play at being a firefighter, dig for dinosaur fossils, and, if their parents allow it, get soaking wet.

-Oversize water tubs with waterwheels, pumps, brightly colored pipes, and fountains are all part of the splashy fun at "WaterWays," with raincoats for kids.
+Oversize water tubs with waterwheels, pumps, colorful pipes, and fountains are all part of the splashy fun at "WaterWays" (raincoats for kids are provided).
 If everyone pumps hard enough, water squirts 50 feet in the air.

-The new "Tinkering Lab" lets children ask their own questions, play around with their own ideas, fail, and learn from their mistakes—all using real tools and materials.
+The "Tinkering Lab" lets children ask their own questions and test their own ideas using real tools and materials.

-With real tools and wooden struts, kids can construct their own building in the "Skyline" exhibit.
+With real tools and wooden struts, little ones can construct their own building in the "Skyline" exhibit.

 "Dinosaur Expedition" lets families brush away dirt to discover the bones of a Suchomimus, a fish-eating dinosaur.
 The exhibit re-creates a trip to the Sahara led by University of Chicago paleontologist Paul Sereno.

-"Collaboration" is the watchword at Kraft Artabounds Studio, where kids participate in rotating art activities like creating a castle out of clay, a do-it-yourself flea circus, or painting with marbles.
+"Creativity" is the watchword at Kraft Artabounds Studio, where kids participate in rotating art activities like creating a castle out of clay or painting with marbles.

-The museum issues readmission bracelets that let you leave the museum and come back on the same day—a great idea for weary families who want to get a bite to eat or simply explore other parts of Navy Pier before coming back to the museum.
+The museum issues readmission bracelets that let you leave and come back on the same day—a great idea for weary families who want to grab a bite or simply explore other parts of Navy Pier before returning to take in more of the museum.

-Stop for lunch at the nearby space-themed McDonald's or bring a picnic and grab a seat outside (in warm weather) or in the Crystal Ballroom (amid tropical plants and fountains).
+Stop for lunch at the nearby space-themed McDonald's; alternately, you can bring a picnic and snag a seat outside (in warm weather) or inside amid the Crystal Ballroom's tropical plants and fountains.

-Most families spend an average of three hours visiting the museum.
+Most families spend an average of three hours here.

-The museum is designed for children 12 or younger.
-Adults may not enter the museum without a child.
+The museum is designed for kids 12 or younger.
+Adults may not enter without a child.